 The new hot rod Golf R hatchback is for driving enthusiasts and is unchanged from its 2012 debut.
 Demand was strong for last year’s model, so Volkswagen said the R is being offered again in 2013 in limited numbers.

 The R is the heir to the 2004 and 2008 Golf R32 models.
 It’s up against formidable rivals such as the BMW X128i, Ford Focus ST, Mitsubishi Evo, Mazdaspeed3 and Subaru WRX STI .

 The Golf R’s turbocharged 2-liter four-cylinder is the most powerful Golf engine ever offered in the United States.
 It’s a gem that produces 256 horsepower and 243 pound-feet of torque.
 The smooth engine features dual overhead camshafts, 16 valves, variable valve timing and direct fuel injection.
 Throttle response is instant.
-As a plus, the R also comes with a standard, advanced all-wheel-drive system.

 The R is sold only with a slick, close-ratio six-speed manual transmission, which provides the fastest high-speed passing in third or fourth gear, although fifth gear also provides a decent 65-75 mph time if you’re not in a great hurry.